Hey,

 Here I had some options:

-• use find and `xargs together;
+and `xargs together; - use

-• using a for together with variable expansion.
+together with variable expansion.

-Although all of them are capable of achieving the goal, I’d always first give a try to find piping to xargs - there are some caveats to running for loops over files that might break your script in ways you don’t expect (given that there’s a variable expansion going on, files named after command-line arguments could break your execution later).
+loops over files that might break your script in ways you don’t expect (given that there’s a variable expansion going on, files named after command-line arguments could break your execution later).

 # Search for all the files under the `./scripts`